bisonbet/open-health/README.md

    to rebuild the image.
 Run this also if you make any modifications to the .env file.

 3. **Access OpenHealth:**
-   Open your browser and navigate to `http://localhost:3000` to begin using OpenHealth.
+   Open your browser and navigate to `https://localhost` to begin using OpenHealth.

-> **Note:** The system consists of two main components: parsing and LLM.
-For parsing, you can use docling for full local execution, while the LLM component can run fully locally using Ollama.
+> **Note:** The system consists of two main components: document parsing and LLM.
+For document parsing, we use docling, an open source project lead by IBM.
+You can read more here:
+For LLM chat and vision, we use Ollama and the model(s) of your choice.

-> **Note:** On first run, ollama will download two models - gemma3:4b for vision parsing and deepseek-r1:8b for interactive discussion.
+> **Note:** On first run, if you are using the local ollama container, it will download two models - gemma3:4b for vision parsing and deepseek-r1:8b for interactive discussion.
 This will take a bit of time!
+You are welcome to use bigger and/or different models limited only by your own hardware specs.

 </details>